-Nothing says spring like asparagus on the dinner table.
+As the weather warms up, nothing quite says spring like a platter of fresh asparagus on the dinner table.

-A week ago, I harvested a bunch of baby asparagus from my garden and intentionally kept them in the fridge a little too long.
-I took them out of the fridge for the photoshoot for this post and, lo and behold, they had all these signs!
+Last week, I harvested a bunch of baby asparagus from my garden and stored them in the fridge for a little too long.
+When I took them out for a photoshoot for this post, I noticed that they had all the signs of spoilage.

-They say a picture is worth a thousand words.
-As much as I could go into detail and explain these signs to you over, and over, and over again—as others have done on the Internet—I will simply show you real-world photos of spoiled asparagus:
+As the saying goes, a picture is worth a thousand words.
+Instead of going into lengthy explanations about these signs, which others have done on the internet, I’ll simply show you real-world photos of spoiled asparagus:

 Can You Eat Moldy Asparagus?

-Don’t eat moldy asparagus.
-Not only will it smell off and taste funny, but it may give you food poisoning.
+Moldy asparagus is a big no-no. Not only will it have an unpleasant smell and taste, but it may also lead to food poisoning.

 How Long Does Asparagus Last?